strovertz/strovertz/README.md

 <h2 align="left">Hi 👋!
-I'm Gleison Pires and I'm a Cloud and DevOps Analyst, from Brazil</h2>
+I'm Gleison Pires and I'm a Cloud and DevOps Engineer, from Brazil</h2>

 ###